jakobtroidl/OpenVinoClassification/Readme.md

 - if you wish to **evaluate the accuracy of the OpenVino** facial analysis model, follow these steps
     - navigate to the folder `source_pkg`
     - execute `python3 evaluate_detection.py /home/jtroidl/OpenVINO_ClassificationService/results/utkpart2_face_detection_result.csv 0 1 1`
-- if you wish to evaluate the accuracy of the gender estimation of the OpenVino facial analysis model, follow these steps
+- if you wish to **evaluate the accuracy of the gender estimation** of the OpenVino facial analysis model, follow these steps
     - navigate to the folder `source_pkg`
     - execute `python3 evaluate_detection.py /home/jtroidl/OpenVINO_ClassificationService/results/utkpart2_face_detection_result.csv 1 1 6`

-- if you wish to evaluate the average age deviation of the age estimation of the OpenVino facial analysis model, follow these steps:
+- if you wish to **evaluate the average age deviation** of the OpenVino facial analysis model, follow these steps:
     - navigate to the folder `source_pkg`
     - `python3 evaluate_classification.py /home/jtroidl/OpenVINO_ClassificationService/results/utkpart2_face_detection_result.csv 0 7 10 100`
     - the corresponding plot is safed in the same directory